Validation

 Smart field detection

-The validation system also includes a SmartFieldDetector that infers semantics from field names (email, password, phone, url, apiKey, …) so error messages can suggest fixes ("did you mean '[email protected]'?").
-This kicks in automatically: you don't need to wire it up.
+The validation system also includes a SmartFieldDetector that infers semantics from field names (email, password, phone, url, userId, createdAt, postal codes, credit card numbers, IP addresses, ...) and attaches an example and a hint to each error so messages suggest fixes.
+This kicks in automatically when validation is enabled: you don't need to wire it up.

 Custom adapters